musedwraith/AcolyteIndex/README.md

 - Deploy for live sharing.
 (Netlify?)
 - Implement **“Mark for Ritual” tracking** so users can mark heroes they’re practicing and add personal notes.
 - Add meta data: builds, counters.
-- Meta teir list based on OpenDota win rates for each patch.
+- Meta tier list based on OpenDota win rates for each patch.
-- Track my own Dota matches (so I can see how bad I actually play xd).
+- Track my own Dota matches (so I can see how bad I actually play xd) - match history
 - Add a streamer overlay to show the pool live.
+- Add to Twitch
+- Add to Discord?
 - Build paths, starting items, early game and core items, talents, neutral items, and situational item suggestions, overlay OverWolf DotaPlus app
 - Recordings like OverWolf Outplayed
 - Keys to open and hide the overlay
-- Correct the player's current patch information
 - Correct the positioning of the hero and player panels